 Username or Email Address

-Further information can be found on the AQA website here.
+All Key Stage 5 students follow the AQA A Level Maths 7357 specification.
+Further information about this can be found on the AQA website here.

-Key Stage 5 study club is the perfect place for students to complete homework, review topics they have found difficult in lessons and access exam practice.
-The club runs on a drop-in basis, so students can attend as and when they require some extra support with their Mathematics.
-The club is supervised by a minimum of two different, qualified Mathematics teachers each week.
-Therefore, it is also the perfect opportunity for students to hear explanations from other Mathematics teachers in the department instead of just from their own teacher.
-This can often be helpful in understanding a topic they find difficult.
-Students are expected to bring their own work to the study club as it is not possible for us to provide specific tasks for each student who attends.
+Key Stage 5 study clinic is the perfect place for students to complete homework, ask questions, review topics they have found difficult in lessons and access exam practice.
+The club runs on a drop-in basis, so students can attend as and when they require some extra support with their maths, or routinely throughout the year if they choose.

-We invite our top set students to complete the UKMT Maths Challenges each year, with many of our students achieving certificates and some moving on to the next stage of competition.
+We invite our students to complete the UKMT Maths Challenges each year, with many of our students achieving certificates and some moving on to the next stage of competition.

 We encourage students to attend University days to experience the subject in a different light.

 Please also see the school’s Whole School Numeracy page to challenge yourself to puzzles outside of lessons.